 The referral area is occupied by an existing rail line and associated rail corridor and as such most of the referral area has been subject to substantial disturbance in the past.
-Beyond the managed rail easement, the referral area is largely occupied by cultivated areas and other agricultural activities such as grazing.
+The land adjacent to the referral area is largely occupied by cultivated areas and other agricultural activities such as grazing.

-Patches of native vegetation exist sporadically within the referral area and are typically associated with TSRs, road reserves or farm woodland remnants.
-These patches generally comprised a woodland community with the dominant canopy species including inland grey box (Eucalyptus microcarpa), fuzzy box (Eucalyptus conica) and yellow box (Eucalyptus melliodora).
-General fauna movement through the referral area would be most suitable for large mobile animals such as macropods.
-The small, disjunct patches of vegetation may provide cover for small birds when dispersing however success for this group would be limited by the distance between these fragments, and the habitat provided within each.
+Patches of native woodland vegetation exist sporadically within the referral area and are typically associated with adjacent TSRs, road reserves or farm woodland remnants.
+These patches generally comprised a woodland community with the dominant canopy species including bimbil box (Eucalyptus populnea), belah (Casuarina cristata), silver-leaved ironbark (Eucalyptus melanophloia) and white cypress pine (Callitris glaucophylla).
+Extensive areas of natural grasslands also exist in the referral area.